secretstartups/handbook/security/security-assurance/security-risk/storm-program/business-impact-analysis.html.md

 A BIA is initiated as the result of GitLab's [process for adding net-new systems to the tech stack](/handbook/business-technology/tech-stack-applications/#add-new-system-to-the-tech-stack) to ensure that BIA data is captured at the time of new system implementation.
 The steps listed below summarize how BIAs are completed:

 1. A formal BIA questionnaire is distributed to the technical system owners for each system, as listed in the [tech stack](https://gitlab.com/gitlab-com/www-gitlab-com/-/blob/master/data/tech_stack.yml) or merge request related to adding the system to the tech stack.
 If there are multiple individuals listed, one team member will be selected.
 The questionnaire will be sent to the team member's GitLab email directly from GitLab's GRC Application, ZenGRC.
 Additional information on completing this questionnaire can be found on the [ZenGRC Activities](/handbook/security/security-assurance/zg-activities.html#completing-zengrc-questionnaires) handbook page.
 More info on the questionnaire is available in the video below.
-2. Once the responses are recieved, the data will be sanitized and aggregated.
+2. Once the responses are received, the data will be sanitized and aggregated.
 Follow-ups with the technical owner will be completed as required to ensure the data used is accurate, complete, and objective.
 3. Mission critical systems are identified and next steps are taken to ensure that a system recovery/business continuity plan is documented accordingly.
 4. On a periodic basis, the BIA is reviewed and will be reperformed.
 While we do not anticipate significant changes year over year, as part of our due diligence and compliance needs, the Security Risk Team ensures that the data obtained from BIA questionnaires does not become stale through periodic validation.